 The folks at Inreal technologies understood this and developed a Revit plugin called Enscape3d, that directly uses the Revit project database to map and render a real-time walk-able export in minutes.
 This gives architects new tools to visually test the effects of the modeled spaces with realistic textures and light, thus allowing them to make improvements in the design before documenting it for construction.

 One of the most important aspects of architectural design is predicting light effects that will happen in a space.
-Until now this was mostly done by imagination or pointing a camera and ray-trace rendering one image at the time.
+Until now this was mostly done by imagination or pointing a camera and ray-trace rendering one image at a time.
 Since some of these images took hours to render (depending on the quality and complexity of the scene and lighting) it was a slow and laborious process.
 A real-time realistic graphic engine like Enscape gives this result in seconds allowing us to investigate more viewpoints and entire routes in the time that it normally took to make several images.

 Another key aspect that 3d programs often lack is realistic reflections for glass and metal.
-We perceive reflections of glass and metal everywhere around us and often this gives the architectural objects an entirely different look than a transparant or matt objects.
-Its good to see and predict the effect of these reflections before building it so adjustments can be made to gets a desired look and feel.
+We perceive reflections of glass and metal everywhere around us and often this gives the architectural objects an entirely different look than a transparent or matt objects.
+It’s good to see and predict the effect of these reflections before building it so adjustments can be made to gets a desired look and feel.